 - Other data, like staff records, may be accessed infrequently by only one or two employees.

 - Think about how data is transferred.
 Is it sent by email, streamed online or simply moved on flash drives?
-What kind of security measures are in place (eg encryption)?
+What kind of security measures are in place (is it encrypted, for example)?

-- When using online storage services like Dropbox, consider how many computers, tablets or smartphones have access to the account, as it is likely some of them will keep up-to-date local copies of the files, too.
+- When using online storage services such as Dropbox, consider how many computers, tablets or smartphones have access to the account, as it is likely some of them will keep up-to-date local copies of the files, too.

 Build up a comprehensive list of data stored in your business